enriquebits/melp/README.md

 # melp
-Provide useful information about restaurants to users
+Django app that provide useful information about restaurants to users

 ## Load dummy data